 With a significant annual fee, this card certainly lands in the luxury rewards credit card category.
 But consumers should do the math before writing it off.
 The card's perks may more than outweigh the fee if you use them all each year.

 For example, cardholders get a $200 credit for Uber purchases each year (up to $15 each month, except for December, when it jumps to $20).
 You also get a $200 to spend on fees, such as checked bags or in-flight purchases at any one airline.
 (Eligible airlines include Alaska, American, Delta, Frontier, Hawaiian, JetBlue, Spirit, Southwest and United.)

-And if you're applying for Global Entry or TSA Precheck, you get $100 to cover the fee.
+And if you're applying for Global Entry or TSA Precheck, you get up to $100 to cover the fee.

 Find Experian's detailed breakdown on this card—and if it might be for you—here.

 It may be tempting to open an account for the intro bonus, especially when there are so many enticing offer right now—but experts caution against going into credit card debt in order to snag a intro bonus.

 "Cards with lucrative sign-up bonuses can be very attractive and tempting to customers.
 But you need to make sure you do not overspend to qualify for the bonus," says Bill Hardekopf of LowCards.com.
 "The money you put on the card should be money you have budgeted to spend—you are simply paying for those purchases with this particular card in order to qualify for the one-time bonus."